fabiangreffrath/woof/README.md

 To achieve this goal, this source port is less strict regarding its faithfulness to the original MBF.
 It is focused on quality-of-life enhancements, bug fixes and compatibility improvements.
 However, all changes have been introduced in good faith that they are in line with the original author's intentions and even for the trained eye, this source port should be hard to distinguish from the original MBF.

-In summary, this project's goal is to forward-port MBF.EXE from DOS to 21st century and remove all the stumblings blocks on the way.
-Just as MBF was ahead of its time, this project dedicates itself to early adoption of new modding features such as [DEHEXTRA](https://doomwiki.org/wiki/DEHEXTRA), [UMAPINFO](https://doomwiki.org/wiki/MAPINFO#UMAPINFO) and [MBF21](https://doomwiki.org/wiki/MBF21).
+In summary, this project's goal is to forward-port MBF.EXE from DOS to 21st century and remove all the stumbling blocks on the way.
+Furthermore, just as MBF was ahead of its time, this project dedicates itself to early adoption of new modding features such as [DEHEXTRA](https://doomwiki.org/wiki/DEHEXTRA), [UMAPINFO](https://doomwiki.org/wiki/MAPINFO#UMAPINFO) and [MBF21](https://doomwiki.org/wiki/MBF21).

 ## What's with the name?